2021 Research Experiences for Undergraduates

 I’m an undergraduate student who has been accepted into a summer REU at UT.
 What do I do next?

-- All admitted REU students will be required to consent to regular proactive community testing (asymptomatic COVID-19 testing) at UT, both before beginning in-person research and at least once every 14 days thereafter.
+- All admitted REU students will be required to get tested for COVID-19 when first arriving to campus.
 Additionally, REU directors may require a 7-day quarantine period at the beginning of the REU session, wherein REU students work 100% remotely after they arrive on site for the REU program.
 As a participating REU student, you should be tested for COVID-19 on day 4 or 5 of the 7-day quarantine period.
 To do that:

 - First, make an appointment for a proactive community test at UT if you are currently asymptomatic.
 All proactive community testing must be completed through University Health Services (UHS).